 To be eligible to access the NDIS, a person must:

-Alternatively, a person may be eligible if they meet the early intervention requirements as contained in section 25 of the NDIS Act – see Early Intervention Requirements below.
+Alternatively, a person may be eligible if they meet the early intervention requirements as contained in section 25 of the NDIS Act – see Early intervention requirements below.

 Disability requirements